altormon/Phenotyping-Statistics/README.md

 Installation (first use only)

 Download this repository from GitHub: Click on Code → Download ZIP.
 Extract the folder to a location of your choice (e.g. Documents/Phenotyping-Statistics).
-Create a new environment in Anaconda (open "Anaconda Prompt") and install the required libraries:
+Create a new environment in Anaconda (open "Anaconda Prompt", right click, "Run as administrator") and install the required libraries:

 cd %USERPROFILE%\Documents\Phenotyping-Statistics